Appin (company): Private sector operations

-Starting on 5 January 2012, a cyberattack targeted Peter Hargitay, a Zurich-based FIFA insider and consultant for Australia's 2022 World Cup bid.
-Hargitay and his son hired an expert who traced the hack to a server linked to Rajat Khare.
-The attack was part of an extensive hacking operation targeting numerous individuals in what SRF Investigativ described as a global smear campaign.
-This was linked to Qatar's espionage operations related to securing the 2022 FIFA World Cup hosting rights.
-Hack-for-hire companies founded by Appin alumni were also implicated in the campaign.
+In January 2012, a series of targeted emails containing malicious attachments were sent to Peter Hargitay, a Zurich-based FIFA insider and former adviser to FIFA President Sepp Blatter, who had been consulting for Australia's 2022 FIFA World Cup bid.
+Hargitay and his son Stevie detected the intrusion, and an expert they hired traced the attack to a server near Zurich airport whose billing records listed Khare as the client.
+The Hargitays filed a criminal complaint with Swiss authorities.

+According to a 2022 investigation by SRF Investigativ, the attack was part of an extensive espionage campaign in which Qatar sought to protect its 2022 World Cup hosting rights by hacking the emails and phones of FIFA officials and critics of its bid, and running smear campaigns to influence FIFA policy.
+Qatar had hired Global Risk Advisors, a firm founded by former CIA operative Kevin Chalker, which frequently used subcontractors; the Hargitay hack was subsequently traced to Appin.
+The broader campaign, dubbed "Project Merciless," spanned five continents over several years.
+Hack-for-hire companies founded by Appin alumni were also later implicated in the campaign.

 Also in 2012, a German private investigator paid Appin $3,000 to hack an email during an inheritance feud involving a wealthy businessman.
 In the Dominican Republic, authorities raided a local newspaper publisher in 2012 and formally accused him of collaborating with Khare to hack emails and extract information from the nation's elite for his digital newspaper.
 The publisher later admitted that in 2011, he paid Appin between $5,000 and $10,000 a month to spy on over 200 prominent Dominicans including Leonel Fernández, then president of the Dominican Republic.